 The aim of this new weekly series is to create a "computational toolkit" of resources and tutorials, aimed at helping those just beginning in the field, and offering a more practical introduction to computational science as a whole.
 It will cover a range of topics relevant to someone who’s just taking an interest in computational science as a whole, or a programming tool, but will also include talks on more complex tools.

-Listen to our new podcast about multi-scale modelling of heterogeneous systems.
-Created by HetSys CDT PhD students.
+Listen to our podcast about multi-scale modelling of heterogeneous systems.
+Created and produced by HetSys CDT PhD students.

 Wednesday 5 February 2020

-The Science Gala is an evening extravaganza highlighting inspiring careers and exciting science, and it is open to anyone interested in STEMM (Science, Technology, Engineering, Maths, Medicine).
-The CDT researchers demonstrated a wide range of activities that support heterogeneous materials research.
+The annual XMaS Science Gala is an evening extravaganza highlighting inspiring careers and exciting science, open to anyone interested in STEMM (Science, Technology, Engineering, Maths, Medicine).
+The HetSys Outreach team demonstrated a wide range of activities that support heterogeneous materials research.